 The USN is not at present asking for money to field their "electromagnetic railgun (EMRG)" system onto a naval vessel, but has asked for funds to continue development, as part of a broader effort to come up with "Innovative Naval Prototypes (INP)" that could be the basis for operational systems.

 Tom Boucher, the Office of Naval Research program manager for the EMRG, says that the operational system is envisioned as a 32 megajoule (MJ), 10 round per minute railgun with a long-life barrel.
 Boucher said: "We have been working through technical areas to make sure that can happen.
 Much of this work is being done at the subsystem level and components and then we are bringing them together as we go."

 * Airliner in-flight entertainment (IFE) systems, discussed here in 2008, have become a norm for airlines, with big investments in the latest technology.
-As discussed by an article from THE ECONOMIST ("Take Your Tablet", 25 January 2017), American Airlines (AA) has decided to take the next step in IFE: get rid of it.
+As discussed by an article from ECONOMIST.com ("Take Your Tablet", 25 January 2017), American Airlines (AA) has decided to take the next step in IFE: get rid of it.

 AA's latest batch of Boeing 737s will not have built-in IFE.
 Instead, fliers will take their smartphones and tablets, and use the airliner's wi-fi for connectivity.
 AA estimates that 90% of passengers do so anyway.
 The server on each airliner will provide movies and other resources for free, with access to the wider internet provided for a price.